095056/Luis/Termux-and-Android-10.md

 * Access to `/proc/net` is restricted.
 As result `netstat` and other utilities using data from this interface does not work anymore.
+  On rooted devices run these utilities as superuser to get them working again.

 People using Android 11 may experience more issues, for example some utilities are being terminated by file descriptor sanitizer.